 The Seabus is a passenger-only commuter ferry between Waterfront Station in Downtown Vancouver and Lonsdale Quay in the suburb of North Vancouver.

-The service will be of use to those who would like to visit the Capilano Suspension Bridge, Grouse Mountain, or simply enjoy the bars and restaurants located in North Vancouver’s Lonsdale neighbourhood.
+The service will be useful to those who would like to visit the Capilano Suspension Bridge and Grouse Mountain or enjoy the bars, restaurants and Vancouver craft breweries in North Vancouver’s beautiful Lonsdale neighbourhood.

-The Seabus is subject to the same fare structure as other forms of transit operated by Translink, and is considered a two zone fare.
+The Seabus is subject to the same fare structure as other forms of transit on the Vancouver public transport system and is thus considered a two-zone fare.

 The Seabus connects with the Canada and Expo Lines of the Skytrain at Waterfront Station.

-Vancouver’s Beautiful North Shore is an attraction in it’s own right.
+Vancouver’s Beautiful North Shore is an attraction in its own right, so don’t let the distance get in the way.

 The False Creek Ferries